Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 #VI.
 Ergodicity Economics: Time vs. Ensemble

-In 2019, physicist Ole Peters published a paper in Nature Physics that should have ended 250 years of economic confusion.
-Peters is one of the central modern figures in this article’s argument because he does not merely add another risk model.
-He redefines the objective.
+In 2019, physicist Ole Peters published a paper in Nature Physics that should have forced a much sharper debate about the foundations of decision theory.
+Peters is one of the central modern figures in this article’s argument because he redefines the objective instead of adding another risk model.
 His broader research program, including earlier work with Alexander Adamou, showed that expected utility theory, the foundation of modern economics, rests on the implicit assumption of ergodicity.

 To understand the force of that critique, it helps to name the benchmark.
 In 1944, John von Neumann and Oskar Morgenstern formalized expected utility theory in Theory of Games and Economic Behavior.
 Their framework asks which action maximizes average utility across possible states of the world.
 It became the dominant mathematical language of rational choice.
-The Peters critique is not aimed at a vague intuition.
-It is aimed at this formal benchmark.
+The Peters critique is aimed at this formal benchmark, not at a vague intuition.

 This is where the distinction between ensemble optimality and pathwise optimality becomes decisive.
 A strategy can look optimal when you average across many parallel worlds, yet still be disastrous for one person living through one realized sequence of outcomes.

-Adamou’s contribution matters here because the joint Peters-Adamou work did not just restate the ergodicity objection in abstract terms.
-It used specific paradoxes, especially the St. Petersburg paradox, to show how changing the time resolution of the problem changes what counts as a rational decision.
+Adamou’s contribution matters here because the joint Peters-Adamou work did more than restate the ergodicity objection in the abstract: it used specific paradoxes, especially the St. Petersburg paradox, to show how changing the time resolution of the problem changes what counts as a rational decision.
 That made the time-average interpretation concrete rather than merely philosophical.

 The correction is simple: maximize the time-average growth rate.
 This is exactly Kelly’s criterion.
 The logarithmic utility that Daniel Bernoulli invented to solve the St. Petersburg paradox in 1738 was correct, but economists forgot why: it emerges naturally from the non-ergodicity of multiplicative growth.